Learnings From A Failed Test: FreestyleXtreme Changed Their Page Basis Customer Requests & Saw A Dip In Conversions

 The results were unexpected.
 The variation (which had no product descriptions on the page) beat the control (which had product descriptions) by 31.38%.
 The confidence level associated was 96%.
 Unfortunately, this wasn’t a win for FreestyleXtreme.

-Here’s the comparison image that summarizes the entire case study:
+Here’s the comparison image that summarizes the entire success story:

 Just as successful changes are instructive, as conversion optimization experts, we analyzed why conversions dipped by almost a third despite adding product information that customers seemed to want.

-There are 3 takeaways from this case study:
+There are 3 takeaways from this success story: